makeplayhappy/stable-segmap/README.md

-# Giles 2022 LTS

-This is a modified version of Giles with the aim of publishing a web runtime editor for building 3d segmentations for controlnet.
+# Stable SegMap

+This is a 3d application geared towards generating control net maps.
 Eventually depth maps and possibly normal maps if anyone want to add that in!

+This is a modified fork of [Giles](https://github.com/Unity-Technologies/giles) with the aim of publishing a web runtime editor for building 3d segmentations for controlnet.
+Authored using Unity 2022 LTS

 ![segmentation-colors-for-controlnet](notes/color150-segmentation-colors-for-controlnet-v0.webp)

+# Original README

 ### A Runtime Level Editor for Unity3D